openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/telemetry-system-architecture.rst

 section <http://docs.openstack.org/kilo/config-reference/content/ch_configuring-openstack-telemetry.html>`__
 in the *OpenStack Configuration Reference*.

-Two roles are used in the system basically, which are the 'admin' and 'non-admin'.
+The system uses two roles:`admin` and `non-admin`.
 The authorization happens before processing each API request.
 The amount of returned data depends on the role the requestor owns.

 The creation of alarm definitions also highly depends on the role of the user, who initiated the action.
 Further details about alarm handling can